 "You will be surprised to find how intimate Irishology and theology are.
 Ireland and the tribe of Dan have a peculiar history, which history only can be made plain by reference to the Bible.
 Ireland has had much to undergo, yet of it God says, 'To the island He will repay-recompense; so shall they fear the name of the Lord from the west.'
 Ireland's first name was Scuite's Land, or the Island of the Wanderers.
-Her second name was Scotia Major, and Scotland was Scotia Minor, and England was Tarshish, and Dannoii and Baratamac, or Land of Tin.
+Her second name was Scuite's Land, or the Island was Scotia Major, and Scotland was Scotia Minor, and England was Tarshish, and Dannoii and Baratamac, or Land of Tin.
 Yar in-Eirin means the land of the setting sun.
 Hibernia is a Hebrew word, and means from beyond the waters."-Notes and Queries.